Alive 'n Kickin'

 Let me warn you that Todler sounded a little ragged on this one.
 A

-very different sound for the band, again reminded me of one of Dutch pop
+very different sound for the band, again reminded me of The Tee Set,

-bands that was very popular at the start of the '70s.
+bands that were popular at the start of the '70s.
 The

 rock and commercial moves.
 Complete with some weird time changes,